Reach 20k software and security professionals a day with a troyhunt.com sponsorship

 The positioning is equally prominent on the smaller screen:

-It also appears in the RSS feed which surfaces the message in both RSS readers and other consumers of the feed such as email subscriptions via IFTTT.
-In addition, those who subscribers to recieve blog posts via email see the sponsorship prominently positioned next to each blog post:
+It also appears in the RSS feed which surfaces the message in both RSS readers and other consuming apps.

 The sponsor message

-The sponsor is thanked at the start of each week via both my Twitter account and Facebook account with a combined following approaching 50k people.
-They're also mentioned in my weekly update recording which is produced as both video and audio, the latter produced as a podcast:
+The sponsor is thanked during the week of sponsorship via both my Twitter account (200k followers) and Facebook account (8k followers).
+They're also mentioned in my weekly update recording which is produced as both video (with 23k YouTube subscribers) and audio, the latter produced as a podcast:

 I actively engage with as much of my audience as possible and am happy to direct them to the sponsor for any queries they may have.
 I'm also happy to do podcasts, interviews or get involved in other promotional activities the sponsor is running over the course of the sponsorship period.

 Unlike traditional ads which I had little control over, a sponsor appearing on this site is a direct relationship between them and myself.
-Their message appears prominently alongside my content and as a result, it's important that I'm endorsed in what it is the sponsor does and this may mean that some sponsors aren't a good fit for the site.
+Their message appears prominently alongside my content and as a result, it's important that I'm endorsed in what the sponsor does which may mean that some are not a good fit for the site.

 Frequently asked questions